Debate Takeaways: An acrid tone from the opening minute

 Here are key takeaways from the first of three scheduled presidential debates before Election Day on Nov.
 3.

-Trump is no stranger to going on offense, but his aggressive posture on stage left his Democratic opponent fighting to complete a sentence.
-Trump frequently interrupted Biden mid-sentence, sometimes in intensely personal ways.
+Trump is no stranger to going on offense, but his pugilistic approach on stage left his Democratic opponent fighting to complete a sentence.

+Trailing in public and private polling, Trump advisers have pushed him to reframe the election away from a referendum on his presidency to a choice between him and Biden.
+Trump, instead, commandeered the debate, trying to trip up Biden by interrupting and insulting him.
+In the process, Trump made the debate more about himself.

 “There’s nothing smart about you,” Trump said of Biden.
 “47 years you’ve done nothing.”